When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

 • Time-bound: Every goal needs a deadline or a timeframe that specifies when the result(s) can be achieved.
 This helps to prioritize tasks and drives urgency necessary to prompt action.

 Keep your team motivated by recognizing and rewarding those who meet or exceed their goals.
-Implement a reward system that not only celebrates successes but also aligns with your company culture and values.
+Implement a reward system that not only celebrates successes but also aligns with your company's culture and values.

 Rewards can range from public acknowledgment in team meetings to financial bonuses or additional professional development opportunities.
-This not only incentivizes high performance but also fosters a positive and productive work environment where achievements are acknowledged and celebrated.
+This not only incentivizes high performance but also fosters a positive and productive work environment.

 By following these steps, you can effectively set, track, and achieve performance goals that drive your team and organization towards greater success.
 Remember, the key to effective goal setting is clarity, measurability, and regular monitoring, coupled with motivation and acknowledgment of hard work.